storybookjs/react-native/addons/knobs/README.md

 ```

 > While editing values inside the knob, you will need to use a separator.
-> By default it's a comma, but this can be override by passing a separator variable.
+> By default it is a comma, but this can be overridden by passing a separator variable.
 >
 > ```js
 > import { array } from '@storybook/addon-knobs';